-Upon the closing of this offering, we will have outstanding an aggregate of shares of common stock, based on our shares outstanding as of March 31, 2015 and assuming the issuance of shares of common stock offered by us in this offering, the automatic conversion of all outstanding shares of our preferred stock into 22,866,987 shares of our common stock and the issuance of shares of common stock upon the cashless exercise of a warrant for common stock.
+Upon the closing of this offering, we will have outstanding an aggregate of shares of common stock, based on our shares outstanding as of May 13, 2015 and assuming the issuance of shares of common stock offered by us in this offering and the automatic conversion of all outstanding shares of our preferred stock into 22,866,987 shares of our common stock.
 Of these shares, all shares sold in this offering will be freely tradable without restriction or further registration under the Securities Act, except for any shares purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act, whose sales would be subject to the Rule 144 resale restrictions described below, other than the holding period requirement.

-The remaining shares of common stock will be "restricted securities," as that term is defined in Rule 144 under the Securities Act.
+The remaining 30,403,502 shares of common stock will be "restricted securities," as that term is defined in Rule 144 under the Securities Act.
 These restricted securities are eligible for public sale only if they are registered under the Securities Act or if they qualify for an exemption from registration under Rules 144 or 701 under the Securities Act, which are summarized below.
 We expect that substantially all of these shares will be subject to the 180-day lock-up period under the lock-up agreements described below.
 Upon expiration of the lock-up period, we estimate that approximately shares will be available for sale in the public market, subject in some cases to applicable volume limitations under Rule 144.

-In addition, of the shares of our common stock that were subject to stock options outstanding as of March 31, 2015, options to purchase shares of common stock were vested as of March 31, 2015 and, upon exercise, these shares will be eligible for sale subject to the lock-up agreements described below and Rules 144 and 701 promulgated under the Securities Act.
+In addition, of the 4,014,246 shares of our common stock that were subject to stock options outstanding as of May 13, 2015, options to purchase 546,909 shares of common stock were vested as of May 13, 2015 and, upon exercise, these shares will be eligible for sale subject to the lock-up agreements described below and Rules 144 and 701 promulgated under the Securities Act.